Magic Circle – How & Why it Works

 Crochet magic ring before pulling tight.

 Image 19: Here I have put 6 single crochet into the crochet magic circle.
-You can see the single crochets lined up and the circle still open.
+You can see the single crochet stitches lined up and the magic circle is still open.
 We need to tighten it to finish it off.

-Image 20: Hold the circle by pinching the last stitch or two you made; we are going to tighten the circle now.
+Image 20: Hold the circle by pinching the last stitch or two you made to keep everything secure and prepare to tighten the magic ring.

 Final steps to create a crochet magic circle